Fentanyl Abuse Statistics

 Fentanyl’s effects come on quicker than morphine, but they don’t last as long.
 The drug remains in the body for over a day, impacting different organs and systems.

-• These receptors ultimately produce the medicinal effects or “high” in the user.
+• In the brain, fentanyl interacts primarily with the mu (μ) opioid peptide receptors, which ultimately produce the medicinal effects or “high” in the user.

 • The liver metabolizes fentanyl to be excreted by the kidneys.

-• Fentanyl’s narcotic effects can last anywhere from 2 to 16 hours.
+• Fentanyl’s narcotic effects typically last between 2 and 4 hours.

 Fentanyl Overdose Statistics

-Overdose deaths from fentanyl are on the rise, nearly doubling annually, even as OD rates for other drugs have decreased.
+Overdose deaths from fentanyl are on the rise, increasing 28.8% since 2020, even as OD rates for other drugs have decreased.
 Many such deaths are users who did not know they ingested fentanyl, and most die from asphyxiation due to the drug’s respiratory depressive effect.

 • Asphyxiation via respiratory depression – that is, the slowing of the respiratory system – is the leading cause of death in fentanyl ODs.

-• Hypoxia – that is, a lack of oxygen in the brain – is another common cause of death.
+• Hypoxia – that is, a lack of oxygen in the brain – is often caused by respiratory depression, and another common cause of death in fentanyl ODs.

 • Fentanyl’s respiratory effects outlast its analgesic effects.

-• In addition to its high potency, the “hot spots” it leaves in cutting other drugs makes fentanyl among the most lethal substances available on the recreational drug market.
+• In addition to its high potency, fentanyl often creates “hot spots”, or uneven concentrations that form when mixed with other drugs, making it one of the most lethal substances on the recreational drug market.

 Fentanyl’s Rising Popularity